-The private equity CRM software market can be broken down into three broad groups, which also correspond to the distinct time periods in this industry's history:
+We’ve broken down the CRM software market into three broad groups, each corresponding to a distinct time period in the industry's history:

-Tech-forward platforms with latest relationship intelligence capabilities and API integrations
+The latest generation of tech-forward platforms with full-spectrum, user-focussed relationship intelligence capabilities and API integrations.

-Founded in London in 2020, ListAlpha is one of the few newcomers that have entered the PE CRM market in the past decade with a brand new tech stack.
-The platform is focused on deal team / front office workflows and differentiates through a modern and light-weight user interface, API-led approach, minimal data entry requirements and powerful AI-search capabilities.
-ListAlpha also has unique relationship management functionality that allow to track interactions with key advisers and deal makers.
+Founded in London in 2020, ListAlpha is one of the few CRM platforms that benefits from a modern tech stack based on OpenAI GPT, semantic search and robust API-integrations.
+The platform is focused on deal team workflows (i.e., deal origination, research, screening) and differentiates through a modern and light-weight user interface, minimal data entry requirements and powerful search capabilities.

 Founded in San Francisco in 2014, and backed by YC, Affinity has been one of the most successful deal origination platforms of the recent generation.
 The platform was built around native integration with email providers (Gmail or Outlook) and differentiates through strong Relationship Intelligence functionality.
 Affinity has strong traction among Venture Capital funds, however has had a more limited relevance in the Private Equity market due to the specifics of that customer segment.